9 RRSP hacks you need to know.

 While RRSP loans aren’t suitable for everyone, here are some examples of when they might be worth considering:

-• you plan to use your tax refund to repay a debt, or will contribute it to your RRSP.
+- you plan to use your tax refund to repay a higher rate debt or pay off the RRSP loan.

 8. Invest your tax refund